jfet97/omniclone/README.md

 ### setPrototype (default false)
 If the `invokeConstructors` flag is setted to `false` we could anyway share the `[[Prototype]]` object between the source object and the resulting object thanks to the `setPrototype` flag, __without calling the constructors__.\
+(Array, Map and Set objects will be properly cloned anyway because for them the constructor will be always called).\
 This means that the `constructor` prop will be shared as well because it is related to the `[[Prototype]]` prop.\
 This flag affects all the object properties as weel, like the previous flag.\
 If the `invokeConstructors` flag is setted to `true`, the `setPrototype` flag will be is ignored.